 - Other professions that require a government license

-If you’re a licensed professional who might need a surety bond, look at this list of required professions that require a bond.
+If you’re a licensed professional who might need a surety bond, look at SuretyBonds.com for a list of professions that require a bond.
 Within each of these commercial surety bond types, you can choose your state to see a list of requirements.
 This will help you ensure that you’re properly bonded for your work.

 Commercial Surety Bond Costs, Terms, & Qualifications